aebsr/aebsr.github.com/about.md

 ### Need More?

-Ping me on [LinkedIn](http://www.linkedin.com/in/aebsr) if you're not a recruiter, or follow me on [Twitter](http://twitter.com/aebsr), where I'm most active online.
+Ping me on [LinkedIn](http://www.linkedin.com/in/aebsr) if you're not a recruiter, follow me on [Twitter](http://twitter.com/aebsr), where I'm most active online or be a fly on my musical wall on [rdio](http://www.rdio.com/people/aebsr/).